 As an Amazon Associate, we earn from qualifying purchases.
 This helps support our site at no extra cost to you.

-If you are trying to figure out golf cart insurance, the first question is not "which company is cheapest?"
+If you are trying to figure out golf cart insurance cost, the first question is not "which company is cheapest?"
 It is what kind of vehicle you actually have and how you really use it.

 Insurance for a private-property golf cart is a different problem from insurance for a road-going LSV or NEV.
 Some owners only need a limited homeowners endorsement.
 Others need a real liability policy because they are driving in neighborhoods, carrying passengers, or registering a street-legal cart.